Reaver01/Singularity-Reaver/README.md

  - "What mode am I in" uses TTS to tell you if you are in Open/Group/Solo in case you forget
  - "Copy System Name" will copy the system you are currently in to the windows clipboard
  - Mode switcher command will flip those pesky boards for you.
  - Music commands.
 These will work with any music player that recognises media keys.
-I use https://github.com/MarshallOfSound/Google-Play-Music-Desktop-Player-UNOFFICIAL-/releases which is why there are the thumps up/down ones
+I use https://github.com/MarshallOfSound/Google-Play-Music-Desktop-Player-UNOFFICIAL-/releases which is why there are the thumps up/down ones **Thumbs up and down have changed to Ctrl + Alt + . and Ctrl + Alt + ,**

 # How to use this add on